Cuprins

 👉 Want to experience birdwatching right in the heart of the Danube Delta?
 Choose an accommodation close to nature, where tranquility and birds are at home.
 Discover the accommodation options at Dolphin Camping and get ready for an unforgettable experience!

-Each season has its own charms: spring and autumn bring spectacular waves of migrants, summer is ideal for spotting nesting species, while winter offers special sights of waterbirds from the north of the continent.
+Each season has its own charms: spring and autumn bring spectacular waves of migratory birds, summer is ideal for spotting nesting species, while winter offers special sights of waterbirds from the north of the continent.

 A boat trip, accompanied by a local guide, gives you the best conditions for observation and photography.